chef-boneyard/chef-rfc/new/authentication_config_file.md

 File paths, such as `client_key` or `validator_key`, will be relative to `~/.chef` unless absolute.

+Clients can be identified with either `node_name` or `client_name`, with `client_name` being preferred.

+Keys can be specified inline using TOML multiline strings.

-The profile is selected using the `CHEF_PROFILE` environment variable, which client libraries MUST support.
+The profile is selected using the `CHEF_PROFILE` environment variable, which client libraries which implement credential handling MUST support.
 Optionally, tools can also provide a `--profile` option, which would override the environment variable.

+To allow the user to specify statefully which profile they wish to use, we will introduce another new file, `~/.chef/context`, which would contain only the name of the profile to be used.

 It is expected that the credentials file will be parsed first, allowing the user's `knife.rb`/`config.rb` to continue to function as previously.

+To select the profile to use, libraries should follow the following
+order:

+ 1. If an argument is passed with a command line flag, use that.
+ 2. Otherwise, check for the `CHEF_PROFILE` environment variable, and use the value of that.
+ 3. Otherwise, check for the context file, and read the profile name from that.
+ 4. Otherwise, select the default profile.

 ## Downstream Impact